 Meet the Coaches

-Alistair McLeod is a Year 13 science student who began coaching for us last year.
+Alistair McLeod is a University student who began coaching for us a few years ago.
 MX born and bred, he has fenced for the England Team and as a Cadet, on Team GB, and trained with British Fencing’s prestigious Athlete Development Programme.
 He has a stash of medals to his name, including the BYC U16 silver, and brings to bear a decade of experience in improving fencers’ performance.
 Alistair is also a qualified Level 2 referee.

 His approach to fencing is to focus on each aspect of fencing in turn: